Australia's best laptops 2024: find the ideal model for your needs

 (Image credit: Bram-naus Unsplash.com)

-There's plenty of great ultra light laptops for working on the go in 2023 with Intel's 13th generation processors taking on new offerings from AMD and Apple to make it a truly competitive year for laptop processors.
-There's still a few devices running 12th generation Intel processors and even an original Apple M1 chip in the mix here as we wait for the second half of 2023 laptop launches, but theT3's Aussie review team has managed to get its hands most of the top contenders so far – so this guide is all you’ll need to find the best laptop for any budget.
+There's a huge range of new ultra light laptops in 2024 that are perfect for working on the go, thanks to the debut of the Qualcomm Snapdragon CPUs, the new Ryzen AI 9 series processors from AMD and continued great performance from the Apple M series.
+There's still a few devices running 13th generation Intel processors and even the older M2 chip in the mix here as we wait for the second half of 2024 laptop launches, but theT3's Aussie review team has managed to get its hands most of the top contenders so far.
 It's regularly updated and expertly curated, so it'll lead you right to the best laptops for working, gaming, designing, studying and anything else.

 You can often find good deals on the best laptops at outlets like Amazon or Dell, which means you might even be able to score these premium devices for a decent discount.